 As an educator, Daniel has spent a great deal of time teaching in classrooms of every grade level (including university) in the United States and Canada.
 This experience working in the classroom can be found in the three guiding principles to which every education concert adheres:

 - Exposure to quality literature of varied styles and time periods

 - Developing active listening and critical thinking skills

 - Creating cross-curricular connections with music and other disciplines

-Musical Camping Trip – As we climb mountain passes, stroll through green valleys, and cross large rivers, we learn about the various instruments of the orchestra and how they help create the sounds found on our trip.
+A Musical Camping Trip: As we climb mountain passes, stroll through green valleys, and cross large rivers, we learn about the various instruments of the orchestra and how they help create the sounds found on our trip.

 The DNA of Music – From rhythm and melody to the physics of sound, we identify the building blocks of music through the symphonic form.

-Music as Rhetoric – Discover how composers used their music in a persuasive manner, sometimes create political subversion and sometime using it to save their lives.
+Music as Rhetoric – This show explores how composers used their music in a persuasive manner, sometimes create political subversion and sometime using it to save their lives.

-The Symphonic Musem of Art – Take a stroll through the symphonies repertoire based on works of art and how each tells a story.
+The Symphonic Museum of Art – Take a stroll through the symphonies repertoire based on works of art and how each tells a story.